JoaoTMDias/frontend/.changeset/rich-eggs-swim.md

 "@jtmdias/js-utilities": patch
 ---

+-   Adds jsdoc to helpers in "js-utilities".
-Added documentation to helpers. getBrowserTimeZone is also exported as getBrowserTimezone
+-   "getBrowserTimeZone" is also exported as "getBrowserTimezone"